 Young Black woman with dreads and black glasses making finger frame at camera

-Seeing the Big Picture: An Insider Look at Holistic College Admission
+The Big Picture: An Inside Look at Holistic College Admission

-What does it mean if your college application is appraised holistically?
-An admission insider explains what goes on behind college application reviews.
+What does it mean if your college applications are assessed "holistically"?
+An admission insider explains everything that goes on behind these reviews.

 As you painstakingly complete your university applications—filling out the paperwork, collecting letters of recommendation, documenting your extracurricular activities, and more—you may be wondering how admission officers evaluate these pieces of information.
 Students and parents often ask me as a college admission professional, “What are colleges looking for these days?”
 I can hardly go to a doctor’s office or dinner without someone saying, “I have a daughter in high school, but it is so hard to get into college; what can we do?”
 So many students apply to colleges and universities now that some postsecondary institutions must reduce applicants to a GPA and a test score just to manage the number of applications.
 This can make admittance tough for a student who is stronger in less quantifiable areas, like community service or leadership.
 But there are many postsecondary institutions that do not need to and do not want to distill students to a number.
 These colleges and universities use what is called a holistic approach to application review because they look at all parts of an application, not just GPA and test scores.